nmclean1/lab1/Readme.txt

-Animations are triggered by pressing any of the arrow keys.
-Animations can be slowed down by pressing - and sped up by pressing +.
-Make sure to run LabTwoGame, located at java/src/edu.virginia/lab2test/LabTwoGame.
+Use the controls as specified in the assignment to move Mario.
+Avoid the Goomba and get to the door to win!
+Make sure to run LabFourGame, located at java/src/edu.virginia/lab4test/LabFourGame.